Find a Law Firm

 How does my firm apply to be on the ModaMortgages Conveyancing Panel?
 How can my firm be reinstated onto the ModaMortgages Conveyancing Panel?Find an Approved Solicitor on the ModaMortgages Conveyancing Panel

-The lawyers that I appointed last week on my house acquisition in London has suddenly shut down.
-I chose them because I needed a lawyer on the ModaMortgages conveyancing panel and my previous lawyer was not.
-I paid them £200 on account.
+The firm that just started acting on my purchase in Hendon has without warning closed.
+They were on acting for me because I had to have a firm on the ModaMortgages conveyancing panel and my family lawyer was not.
+I gave my credit card details for them to take £175 for searches.
 What should be my next steps?

-If you have an estate agent involved then let them know straight away so that they can let the sellers know that there may be a slight delay due to the problems encountered.
-Hopefully they will be sympathetic and urge their lawyer to send a new set of papers to your new solicitors.
+If you have an estate agent involved then let them know immediately so that they advise the vendors that there may be a slight delay due to reasons beyond your control.
+Most sellers would be sympathetic and urge their lawyer to send a new set of papers to your new solicitors.
 You should appoint new lawyers that are on the ModaMortgages conveyancing panel and notify the lender.
 If you have paid over any money it will hopefully be held by the SRA as money in an intervened firm's bank accounts is transferred to the SRA.
 Then, the SRA or the intervention agent looks at the intervened firm's accounts to work out who the money belongs to.
 To claim your money you will need to contact the SRA.
 If the SRA cannot return money you are owed from the firm's bank accounts, or if they can only return part of the money, you can apply to the Compensation Fund for a grant.
 Your new lawyers should be in a position to assist

 Other Topics